 As I "listened," I gained insight.
 As I gained insight, I made changes.
 What happened, in retrospect, was that I went from being a woman who was an emotional train wreck, fragile, and fearful, to a woman who was actually thriving in spite of almost a half-year of chemotherapy followed by another half-year of horrible major surgeries.
 And, who continues to thrive.

-For my type of breast cancer the treatment goes on for at least a year.
+For the type of aggressive breast cancer that I was diagnosed with, the treatment goes on for at least a year.
 In that year I moved from barely surviving to fully thriving.
 Given that I have always been terrified of breast cancer, this still amazes even me.

 In this HBOC week, and October's Breast Cancer Awareness month (which is my third annual as a Breast Cancer Survivor), I want to help other women who are sharing this journey.
 I believe that we can go from Breast Cancer Survivors to Breast Cancer Thrivors!
 I want to encourage us to look for what that means in our lives and then go for it.